 Study of concepts and techniques of characterizing systems and subsystems to facilitate their analysis and design.
 Prerequisite: Itd.E.
-601 or registration therein.
+601.

-System Reticulation.
+611. System Reticulation.
 (3-0).
 Credit 3.
-II 611.
+II

-Study of techniques used in decomposing system concepts into identifiable structural components and of task allocation bewteen man and system.
+Study of techniques used in decomposing system concepts into identifiable structural components and of task allocation between man and system.
 Prerequisite: Itd.E.
 610.